kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, the storage provider can remove the `DifferentialSnapshot` sidecar container from their CSI drivers in order to disable the CSI CBT feature.
+Yes, the storage provider can remove the `VolumeSnapshotDelta` sidecar container from their CSI drivers in order to disable the CSI CBT feature.
-All new `DifferentialSnapshot` resources will be ignored.
+All new `VolumeSnapshotDelta` resources will be ignored.
 Subsequent HTTP requests to an existing callback URL will fail with HTTP 404.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The `DifferentialSnapshot` controller will re-assess the status of all the existing `DifferentialSnapshot` resources and provision callback URLs for those that are not in the `url-ready` nor `request-started` states.
-Users will be responsible for resuming previously incomplete CBT requests to the `DifferentialSnapshot` listener.
+The `VolumeSnapshotDelta` controller will re-assess the status of all the existing `VolumeSnapshotDelta` resources and provision callback URLs for those that are not in the `url-ready` nor `request-started` states.
+Users will be responsible for resuming previously incomplete CBT requests to the `VolumeSnapshotDelta` listener.

 ###### Are there any tests for feature enablement/disablement?